 So what do we see here?
 There are two graphs.
 The first shows how many candidates are there for each company that comes to campus.
 A lower number is better because that means better chances of selection for each candidate.

 The number, as you can see, has been constantly going up.
 Which means, the increase in the number of recruiting companies at ISB has NOT kept pace with the number of candidates in the school.
-From a sub-2 number the value is now up to 2.8 candidates per company coming to campus!
+From a sub-2 number the value is went up to 2.8 candidates per company coming to campus, in 2015!
+In 2018, this steadied around 2.4 candidates per company, with about 890 candidates.

 So even if the number of companies haven’t increased much, they are making far more offers apparently to candidates at ISB.
 The brand and networking effect does seem to be paying off with companies hiring in bulk – and not just the ones that offer low salaries at that!